shahdk33/everything-converter/README.md

 # Everything Converter

 ## Description
-this is a simple application that allows users to convert any metric to other metrics in one page.
+this is a simple application that allows users to convert any metric to other metrics in one page, made to practice basic frontend web development, web design, and responsive design.

 ## Technologies
 HTML